hydrodynamicstability/statquotes/README.md

   - The future of data analysis. *Annals of Mathematical Statistics*, 33: 1-67.

+- "Some clients ask you to approve an action of theirs while avoiding letting you know anything about the goals of their investigation or the situation in which they are operating....A response of friendly confrontation may be necessary in which you kindly but firmly state that it is impossible for you to answer the client's question effectively without additional information regarding the situation in which the question arises and the overall goals of the research program.
+You can explain that to answer the question without this information would make your answer shallow and possibly flatly wrong."

+  - James R. Boen and Douglas A. Zahn (1982)

+  - *The Human Side of Statistical Consulting*.
+Wadsworth.

 - "To consult the statistician after an experiment is finished is often merely to ask him to conduct a *post mortem* examination.
 He can perhaps say what the experiment died of."

   - Ronald A. Fisher (1938)